kubeflow/website/content/en/docs/gke/private-clusters.md

    * Then rerun `make apply`

-1. The cloud endpoints controller doesn't work with private GKE ([kubeflow/gcp-blueprints#36](https://github.com/kubeflow/gcp-blueprints/issues/36)) as a workaround you can run `kfctl` locally to create the endpoitn
+1. The cloud endpoints controller doesn't work with private GKE ([kubeflow/gcp-blueprints#36](https://github.com/kubeflow/gcp-blueprints/issues/36)) as a workaround you can run `kfctl` locally to create the endpoint

    ```
    kfctl apply -f .build/iap-ingress/ctl.isla.solutions_v1_cloudendpoint_${KFNAME}.yaml